The cost is justified by plenty of extra functionality, which might have made you tempted to give Teams a try. Here's everything you need to know.

 New features are being added to Teams all the time, as it continues its expansion into consumer markets.

 In the same update, Microsoft debuted a feature known as Dynamic View.
-This means Teams will now adjust the content displayed on screen according to what is most relevant.
-For example, a meeting will now be able to display shared content next to feeds from specific members of the team.
+This means Teams will now adjust the content displayed on-screen according to what is most relevant.
+For example, a meeting will now be able to display shared content next to video feeds from specific members of the team.

 Check back here for more updates as and when we hear about new features coming to Teams.
-In the meantime, check out our round-up of Fun things to do on Microsoft Teams.
+To learn more about what Teams can do, check our tips and tricks article.